How to Negotiate Salary for Your Next Career Move

 - Years of relevant experience

-- Unique set of skills and attributes (e.g. bilingualism)
+- Unique skill set and qualities (e.g. language proficiency,)

 - Industry-specific knowledge